Residency Program Overview

 Program Aims

-- Prepare residents to practice compassionate, patient-centered care in a variety of settings
+- Prepare residents to practice compassionate, patient centered care in a variety of settings

-- Develop strong interprofessional collaboration
+- Strong interprofessional collaboration